-The Canon PowerShot G3 X and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in June 2015 and February 2016.
+The Canon PowerShot G3 X and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in June 2015 and February 2016.
 The G3X is a fixed lens compact, while the 80D is a DSLR.
 The cameras are based on an one-inch (G3X) and an APS-C (80D) sensor.
-The G3X has a resolution of 20 megapixel, whereas the 80D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G3X has a resolution of 20 megapixels, whereas the 80D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (54 percent) than the Canon G3 X. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G3X has a lens build in, whereas the 80D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G3X has a lens built in, whereas the 80D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 80D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 80D and their specifications in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G3X was launched at a lower price than the 80D, despite having a lens build in.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The G3X was launched at a lower price than the 80D, despite having a lens built in.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon G3 X features an one-inch sensor and the Canon 80D an APS-C sensor.
 The sensor area in the 80D is 191 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.